aminosbh/sdl2-samples-and-projects/README.md

-# SDL samples and projects
+# SDL/SDL2 samples and projects

 This repository contains a list of samples and projects related to the [SDL/SDL2][SDL] library.